andres20980/kasten-docs/docs/operating.md

   by specifying a condition or evaluation criteria and, these conditions can be configured using Alert rules.
 Each rule uses a query that fetches data from a data source.
-Each query involves a metric such as the Veeam Kasten metrics described in a previous section.
+Each query involves a metric such as the Veeam Kasten metrics described in the monitoring overview .
 More can be read about this by following the Grafana Alerting documentation .